hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 - [Parameterized Scalars](./syntax/expressions.md#boxing-scalars) and [Literal Scalars](./syntax/literals.md)

     Parameterized scalars are included using `sql.val()` or autoboxed by default in the LiveSQL syntax.
-Literal scalars can be explicitly added using `sql.literal()` when needed for specific cases, or to improve query performance.
+Literal scalars can be explicitly added using `sql.literal()` when needed for specific cases or to improve query performance.

 - [Extending LiveSQL Functions](./extending-livesql-functions.md)